Watch, Learn, Question: Constitution Day 2025

 This year’s videos dig into real cases and controversies shaping headlines right now:

 Grants Pass v.
 Johnson (2024): Can cities ban homeless encampments?
 Dr. Michael Hart breaks down how the Eighth Amendment applies.
-Watch here
+Watch here for Grants Pass v.
+Johnson

 Birthright Citizenship, Executive Orders, and the 14th Amendment: Dr. Francis Carleton explores presidential power and citizenship.
-Watch here
+Watch here for Birthright Citizenship

 Yick Wo v.
 Hopkins (1886): An old case with modern meaning.
 Dr. Kenneth Fernandez explains how equal protection still applies to non-citizens today.
-Watch here
+Watch here for Yick Wo v.
+Hopkins

 Constitution Day marks the signing of the U.S. Constitution in 1787.
 Every college that receives federal funding is required to observe the day — but here at CSN, we make it more than a requirement.
 We make it a chance to spark conversation, challenge assumptions, and see how history connects to today’s debates.